Background

 How Much Does Electric Car Insurance Cost?

 The average cost of electric car insurance in the UK is around £654 per year, compared to £551–£607 for petrol and diesel vehicles.
-The gap is narrowing — EV premiums have dropped significantly as more electric cars join UK roads and repair networks expand.
+The gap is narrowing, with EV premiums dropping significantly as more electric cars join UK roads and repair networks expand.

 ~£654